Twitter handle that led to Mohammed Zubair’s arrest back online

 This is after an additional public prosecutor representing the Delhi Police in court had argued that the account was not anonymous.

-At a hearing on sending Zubair in police remand, his lawyer, Senior Advocate Vrinda Grover had argued: ““If an anonymous Twitter handle chose to create mischief in the country, those reasons should be investigated I think.
+At a hearing on sending Zubair in police remand, his lawyer, Senior Advocate Vrinda Grover had argued: “If an anonymous Twitter handle chose to create mischief in the country, those reasons should be investigated I think.
 Abuse of legal process is writ large over here.”

 To this, the public prosecutor said that the Twitter user was a “mere informer” and the complaint against Zubair cannot be called an anonymous one.